 - Cancel the offender's parole order.

-Parole is automatically cancelled if a parolee commits a further offence during the parole period that is punishable by imprisonment, even if the parolee did not get sentenced to prison for that further offence.
+Parole is automatically cancelled if a parolee commits a further offence during the parole period that is punishable by imprisonment, even if the parolee was not sentenced to prison for that further offence.
 The cancellation will take effect for any further imprisonable offences that have been committed in the ACT, interstate or overseas.
-Cancellation is required even if the conviction is confirmed after the parole period finishes (sections 149-152 CSA Act).
+Cancellation is required even if the conviction is confirmed after the parole period finishes (sections 149-152 of the CSA Act).

-Where parole is cancelled, an offender can re-apply to the Sentence Administration Board (the Board) for parole, subject to the new application not being ‘frivolous, vexatious or misconceived’.
-For example, so long as the same unsuitable accommodation is proposed, and no other circumstances have changed (section 122 CSA Act).
+When parole is cancelled, an offender can re-apply to the Sentence Administration Board (the Board) for parole, subject to the new application not being ‘frivolous, vexatious or misconceived’.
+For example, so long as the same unsuitable accommodation is proposed, and no other circumstances have changed (section 122 of the CSA Act).

-Upon cancellation of parole, an offender will be promptly advised of the end date for their sentence by the Board.
+Upon cancellation of parole, an offender will be advised of the end date for their sentence by the Board.
 In 2020, a new law commenced.
 The Sentencing (Parole Time Credit) Legislation Amendment Act 2019 changed the CSA Act so that ‘clean street’ time or ‘parole time credit’ may be counted towards the time of a parolee’s sentence.
-Parole time credit is the time spent in the community which is compliant with a parole order and that is to be counted towards an offender’s sentence.
+Parole time credit is the time spent in the community which is compliant with a parole order and counted towards an offender’s sentence.

-There are exceptions to parole time credit automatically applying which the Board must apply (sections 161(E) and 161(G) CSA Act).
-For example, if the Board has issued a warrant in relation to a hearing that results in parole cancellation then the parole time credit ends on the day before the warrant was issued.
+There are exceptions to parole time credit applying which the Board must apply (sections 161(E) and 161(G) of the CSA Act).
+For example, if the Board has issued a warrant in relation to a hearing that results in parole cancellation, the parole time credit ends on the day before the warrant was issued.
 Further information can be found in the Parole Time Credit Fact Sheet and Information Sheet.